The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Conclusion

 \section{Conclusion}

-An approximate capacity region of the 2-user MIMO IC with an arbitrary number of antennas at each node is characterized.
-It is shown that a simple and an explicit HK coding schemes which can be seen to inherently perform a form of joint interference alignment in the signal space and in the signal level (see Section II.C of the companion paper \cite{Karmakar-Varanasi-GDoF} for this interpretation) can achieve the capacity region within a constant gap.
-For a class of ICs, this gap is the tightest approximation to the capacity region of the MIMO IC found to date and this includes the SIMO ICs for which the gap is 1 bit independently of the number of antennas at the receivers.
-The explicit upper and lower bounds to the capacity region are used to prove the {\it reciprocity} of the MIMO IC in the constant-gap-to-capacity sense.
+An approximate capacity region of the two-user MIMO IC with an arbitrary number of antennas at each node is characterized by obtaining explicit inner and outer bounds that are within a constant gap of each other.
+It is shown that a simple and an explicit HK coding schemes that can be seen to inherently perform a form of joint interference alignment in the signal space and in the signal level (see Section II.C of the companion paper \cite{Karmakar-Varanasi-GDoF} for this interpretation) can achieve the capacity region of the MIMO IC to within the constant gap.
+For a class of MIMO ICs, this gap is the tightest approximation to the capacity region of the MIMO IC found to date and this includes the SIMO ICs for which the gap is one bit independently of the numbers of antennas at the receivers.
+The explicit upper and lower bounds to the capacity region are used to prove the reciprocity of the MIMO IC in the constant-gap-to-capacity sense.

 \appendices